LuisPg10/FactoryMethod/README.md

 - You need a Twilio account for SMS messages
 - You need a Google account with a security password and two-step authentication for email messages

-Note: Each new variable put in your .env and .env.template file for all developers
+Note: Each new variable you have to put in your .env and .env.template file for all developers